-Framework for Assessing Ecological and Cumulative Effects
+Framework for Assessing Ecological and Cumulative Effects (KEC)

-The Framework for Assessing Ecological and Cumulative Effects focuses on possible cumulative effects on the populations of species to be protected during the construction and operation of offshore wind farms in the period leading up to 2030.
+The Framework for Assessing Ecological and Cumulative Effects (KEC) is an instrument for calculating the possible effects of existing and future offshore wind farms on the populations of protected species and their habitat.
+This concerns the ecological effects of the already built and planned wind farms together in the period up to and including 2033 (Roadmap 21 gigawatts).
 The site decisions for the various wind farms also look at whether site-specific effects can be expected.
 That also involves determining which mitigation measures can be taken to prevent any significant negative effects.
 These are effects that would cause a structural decline in the populations of species to be protected and would affect the natural resilience of the species.
-The Framework for Assessing Ecological and Cumulative Effects describes the research method and the results in further detail.
-Possible measures are also described here but the choices in this respect will be made in the site decisions.
+By identifying the ecological effects of a future wind farm scenario at an early stage, the risks surrounding the roll-out of such a scenario are identified in good time and action can be taken to manage risks.

 KEC documents and publications